GCC Middle and Back End API Reference

 domain of the vector.

-References gcc_checking_assert, and ggc_alloc().
+References address(), gcc_checking_assert, m_vecpfx, and vec.

 ◆ ordered_remove()